ProvableHQ/leo/docs/rfc/008-built-in-declarations.md

 - Import declarations.
 - Function declarations.
-- Circuit type declarations.
+- Struct type declarations.
 - Global constant declarations.
 - Type alias declarations.
 (Proposed in a separate RFC.)

-Leaving import declarations aside for the moment since they are "meta" in some sense (as they bring in names of entities declared elsewhere), it may make sense for any of the four kinds of declarations above to have built-in instances, i.e., we could have some built-in functions, circuit types, global constants, and type aliases.
+Leaving import declarations aside for the moment since they are "meta" in some sense (as they bring in names of entities declared elsewhere), it may make sense for any of the four kinds of declarations above to have built-in instances, i.e., we could have some built-in functions, struct types, global constants, and type aliases.
 These features are why this RFC talks of built-in declarations, more broadly than just built-in type aliases that inspired it.

 The built-in status of the envisioned declarations will be done through explicitly declared standard library(stdlib) files.
 Then these stdlib files must expressly be imported, except the files found in stdlib/prelude/*.
 The ones found in the prelude are features determined to be helpful enough in standard programs and are auto-imported.